Impact

 Risk and Exploitability

-There is no reported CVSS score, EPSS score, or KEV listing for this issue, indicating that the public exploitation data is currently lacking.
-The risk is primarily tied to internal usage: a long‑running device that loads and unloads this driver repeatedly could accumulate memory usage, but there is no known external attack vector or privilege escalation from the leak.
-Consequently, the exploitation likelihood is considered low and the impact is moderate, limited to resource exhaustion.
+The CVSS score of 5.5 indicates a moderate severity, while the EPSS score of <1% suggests a low likelihood of exploitation.
+This issue is not listed in the CISA KEV catalog.
+The risk remains primarily internal: a long‑running device that loads and unloads the EDAC/versalnet driver repeatedly could accumulate memory usage, but there is no known external attack vector or privilege escalation from the leak.
+Consequently, exploitation likelihood is considered low and the impact remains moderate, limited to resource exhaustion.

 OpenCVE Enrichment